fayyazpocker/Controlling-UAV-in-V-REP-via-ROS/README.md

 A drone model in V-REP can be controlled using ROS commands in terms of pitch, roll, throttle and yaw.

-Follow the steps to control drone in V-REP using ROS -Run **roscore** by typing the following command in your terminal:
+Follow the steps to control drone in V-REP using ROS
+- Run **roscore** by typing the following command in your terminal:
 ```
 roscore
 ```
--Launch the simulator by typing ```./vrep.sh``` in the V-REP directory and check if RosInterface is loaded properly -Drag and drop **uav.ttm** in the scene
+- Launch the simulator by typing ```./vrep.sh``` in the V-REP directory and check if RosInterface is loaded properly
+- Drag and drop **uav.ttm** in the scene
--On running simulation, you can find the following topics
+- On running simulation, you can find the following topics
 ```/drone_command /drone_yaw```

 “```/drone_command```” is a topic subscribed by the uav model.
 It commands the drone’s motion in terms of roll, pitch, yaw and throttle.